kaedroho/wagtail/docs/advanced_topics/custom_tasks.rst

 ``Task.get_task_states_user_can_moderate(user, **kwargs)``:

-This returns a QuerySet of ``TaskStates`` (or subclasses) the given user can moderate - this is currently used to select pages to display on the user's dashboard.
+This returns a QuerySet of ``WorkflowTaskStates`` (or subclasses) the given user can moderate - this is currently used to select pages to display on the user's dashboard.

 For example: